-Please see the “CAP Information Evening” presentation below (2022 information will be uploaded shortly):
+Please see the “CAP Information Evening” presentation below:

-The school also helps pupils to pursue CV-building activities, such as participating in sports leadership, enrichment, Duke of Edinburgh and character development activities, and also specific career-linked activities such as pupil reporting, STEM club, etc. Employer-links, alumni networking and mentoring are being developed.
+The school also helps students to pursue CV-building activities, such as participating in sports leadership, enrichment, Duke of Edinburgh and character development activities, and also specific career-linked activities such as student reporting, STEM club, etc. Employer-links, alumni networking and mentoring are being developed.

 Our work is benchmarked against the national and international standards for school careers provision.
-We offer independent individual careers support, advice and guidance to all KS4 pupils in receipt of the pupil premium and to other pupils as far as possible, with the belief that every individual matters equally, and should receive equal access to provision.
+We offer independent individual careers support, advice and guidance to all KS4 students in receipt of the student premium and to other students as far as possible, with the belief that every individual matters equally, and should receive equal access to provision.

 Progression Beyond School